 These and other clinical trials have persuaded some pharmaceutical companies to begin designing drugs against brain metastases, and the FDA has indicated it will require an explanation for excluding these patients from clinical trials.

-Fourteen open clinical trials are associated with MD Anderson’s Brain Metastasis Clinic.
+Fourteen open clinical trials are associated with MD Anderson’s Brain Metastases Clinic.
 Together, they’re testing a variety of drugs in combination with other therapies.
 For now, these clinical trials focus on specific cancer types – breast cancer or melanoma, for example.

 But soon, Tawbi says, the clinic hopes to offer clinical trials that will be open to all patients with brain metastases, regardless of where their primary tumor started.